templeofshadow/mc-server-fileshare/README.md

    *2.1.
 Do not click "Update all" in the Modrinth instance, as of writing this message [2025-01-08] the mod Supplementaries has a fatal bug in its latest posted version on Modrinth.*

+   *2.2.
+[2025-2-15] The issue with Supplementaries should be fixed but it is still not advisable to change anything within the pack in order to maintain parity with the server.*

 4. Click "Play" and then play the game as normal.
 5. To connect to the server, refer to the IP in this channel's description, or the IP at #lists-of-servers .